mrdsx/tiktok_download_bot/README.md

 # tiktok_download_bot
-Telegram bot that provides download old and new videos from tiktok.
+Telegram bot that provides downloading old and new videos from tiktok.